waseemkathia/waseemkathia/README.md

 ## 🧠 About Me

-I'm a passionate data analyst focused on Business Intelligence solutions.
+I'm a passionate data scientist focused on research and innovation.
-I love turning complex data into simple, impactful, and visually stunning dashboards.
+I also love turning complex data into simple, impactful, and visually stunning dashboards.
-Currently experimenting with custom HTML + JS visuals inside Power BI.
+Currently experimenting with LLM fine tuning.

 ---
 ## 💼 Tools & Technologies